zephyrproject-rtos/zephyr/boards/vcc-gnd/yd_esp32/doc/index.rst

 Overview
 ********

-The YD-ESP32 development board is one of VCC-GND® Studio’s official boards.
+The YD-ESP32 development board is one of VCC-GND® Studio's official boards.
 This board is based on the ESP32-WROOM-32E module, with the ESP32 as the core.

 .. figure:: img/yd_esp32.png